mambush/Intro-to-HTML-and-CSS/README.md

      *  To specify a tile image and background color
      *  when a link is shared on a platform like SLACK, it turns into an attractive card, this made possible by meta tags.

+# LINK ELEMENT
+The <link> tag defines the relationship between the current document and an external resource.The <link> tag is most often used to link to external style sheets or to add a favicon to your website.
+The <a> HTML element( or anchor element) with its href attribute creates a hyperlink to web pages,files,email addresses,location in the same page,or anything else a URL can address.
+Content within each <a> should  indicate the link's destination.If the href attribute is present,pressing the enter key while focussed on the <a> element will activate it.
+The link element is a crucial component used extensively within head section.It serves to connect various assets that should load, such CSS files, fonts and favicons.
+To inform the browser about the type of asset, utilize the rel attribute as "stylesheet".
+A link to a favicon would also resemble this,furthemore you can also include a link to preload a font file.
+It is important to consider that the browser will load the files in the order they are listed.

+# The script element
+<script src="my-javascript-file.js"js></script>

+The script tag is commonly used element in HTML document head.
+It instructs the browser to load a JavaScript file.
+The HTML head serves as a central hub for connecting and setting up various componets,ensuring that all assets are loaded and sharing page information with other sites and platforms.
+In a way it is like headquarters for getting the page off a to good start.
+# Content structuring
+# MAIN
+* Is used once per webpage, tells the browser where the content is located.
+  # Header
+  * Is used for site headers,article readers and headers within the content.
+  * A header is found on top of most webpages and may include a logo site name and navigation.
+    # footer
+    Signifies that there are extra things to convey regardless of its position on the page.
+    # Article
+    The article element wraps around any type of content unit whether it is long written article,a short snippet, a teaser card, a tweet or even an app element.
+It represent s standalone unit of content.
+    # Section
+    * Is used to mark section of content
+    * useful for diving different topic zones on a website,each section typically start its own headline.
+      # aside
+      * The aside element is for content that is off to the side,like a side bar information or additional details that company an article but not part of the main flow.
+      * The main element is used once per page to wrap the main content, while the header,footer,article, section and aside elements are the five section element in HTML.
+They are combined and nested to structure the content of a webpage.